 At the same time speculations emerged on possible parallels between painting and film at least in the western tradition (in contrast to, say, East Asian painting, which tends to emphasize flatness over depth, Japanese emakimono or picture scrolls and Chinese handscrolls are read from right to left and so on).
 These parallels include:

-Camera angles [see the numerous uses of bird’s eye view in the landscapes of Pieter Bruegel the Elder from The Suicide of Saul to The Landscape with the Flight into Egypt.
+Numerous uses of bird’s eye view in the landscapes of Pieter Bruegel the Elder from The Suicide of Saul to The Landscape with the Flight into Egypt.
 A striking example of–in this case extreme–low angle is Andrea Mantegna’s ceiling panel for the Camera degli Sposi–bridal or painted chamber–in the Ducal Palace in Mantua, Italy.
-Such illusionistic paintings are appropriately called in Italian “Di sotto in sù”, which means ‘seen from below’ or ‘below, upward’ ]
+Such illusionistic paintings are appropriately called in Italian “Di sotto in sù”, which means ‘seen from below’ or ‘below, upward’

 (Depth of) perspective

 (Use of) space, light[ing], and colour